halosm1th/BPRemovingDuplicateIdnos/README.md

 * **`SetXMLFilepath()`**

   * Starts in your CWD, walks upward to find an `idp.data` directory.
-  * Within that, finds the first subfolder containing “biblio.”
+  * Within that, finds the first subfolder containing “Biblio.”
 * **`XMLEntryGatherer`**

   * Recursively reads every `.xml` file.